-Take to the Eternal City on foot and discover what picturesque scenes await as your guide leads you through one of the most romantic cityscapes on earth.
+Take part in this tour of Rome at night and discover what picturesque scenes await as your guide leads you through one of the most romantic cityscapes on earth.

 Stepping back from the bustle of urban existence to enjoy the lesser-known secrets of this magical space, dive deep into history and unearth stories of a bygone era.
-From the Piazza del Popolo to the Coliseum, these are once-in-a-lifetime experiences to share with loved-ones.
+From the Piazza del Popolo to the Colosseum, these are once-in-a-lifetime experiences to share with loved ones.

-Begin the tour with the Piazza del Popolo – an elegant space in the northern quarters of the ancient city with a striking Egyptian Obelisk at its centre; there are few locations more emblematic of this grandiose city.
-Once a place of public execution, the last took place in 1826.
+Begin your Rome by night tour with Piazza del Popolo – an elegant space in the northern quarters of the ancient city with a striking Egyptian Obelisk at its center.
+Once a place of public execution (the last took place in 1826), there are few locations more emblematic of this grandiose city.

-Now, the altar rests in its new home on the banks of the River Tiber and is an iconic depiction of Roman life that was finished in 9 BC.
+The 9 BC altar rests in its new home on the banks of the Tiber river and is an iconic depiction of Roman life and Augustus family.

-The famed Navona square – an oval construction revered for Bernini’s ‘Fountain of the Four Rivers’ – it is also the ancient setting for the stadium of Domitian.
-Completed in 86 AD by Emperor Domitian, the amphitheatre was home to any number of dramatic festivals and sporting events.
+The famed Navona Square, an oval construction revered for Bernini’s ‘Fountain of the Four Rivers’, is also the ancient setting for the stadium of Domitian.
+Completed in 86 AD by Emperor Domitian, the amphitheater was home to any number of dramatic festivals and sporting events.

-When the city market arrived in Piazza Navona from Campidoglio in the 15th century, the piazza became a heralded example of Baroque Roman architecture with a number of intricate sculptures that define the space; including that of Bernini’s fountain, which also supports the Obelisk of Domitian.
+When the city market arrived in Piazza Navona from Campidoglio in the 15th century, the piazza became a heralded example of Baroque Roman architecture.
+With its illuminated sculptures that define the space, Piazza Navona is the perfect stop for a walk in Rome at night.

 Once home to the embassy of the Republic of Venice, the piazza is the central hub of the city where several roads intersect, reflecting its true heritage having been built by the Venetian Cardinal – Pietro Barbo.

-Beyond the Piazza lies the Roman Forum – or the ancient marketplace – where day-to-day life continued unabated for centuries with many a triumphal procession, public speech, gladiatorial march or political campaign run in its surrounds.
+Beyond the piazza lies the Roman Forum, where day-to-day life continued unabated for centuries with many a triumphal procession, public speech, gladiatorial march, or political campaign run in its surroundings.

-The rich archaeological history of the site now attracts upwards of 4.5 million sightseers a year.
+Together with the Colosseum, the rich archaeological site now attracts upwards of 4.5 million sightseers a year.

-There are few more recognisable edifices than that of the Coliseum: the largest amphitheatre ever built, the structure marks the centre of the city and neighbours the impressive Roman Forum.
+There are few more recognizable edifices than that of the Coliseum: the largest amphitheater ever built, the structure marks the center of the city and neighbors the impressive Roman Forum.

-Dating back to AD 72, the amphitheatre held crowds of up to 80,000 locals baying for blood during gladiatorial spectacles, as man fought beast to the delight of thousands.
-Perhaps the most striking of engineering feats in the entire country, the Coliseum is the purest form of empirical power on display throughout Italy.
+The 72 AD amphitheater held crowds of up to 80,000 locals baying for blood during gladiatorial spectacles, as the man fought beast to the delight of thousands.
+Perhaps the most striking of engineering feats in the entire country, the splendidly illuminated Colosseum, is on the top of the list of our Rome by night experiences.

 – Professional certified guide